Developer-Autodesk/viewer-javascript-tutorial/chapter-1.md

 If you prefer using cURL or another programming languages, there are more samples in our [GitHub collection](https://github.com/Developer-Autodesk?utf8=%E2%9C%93&query=workflow), and on our [developer page](http://developer-autodesk.github.io/).

-If you don't have your own, some 2D/3D model samples are provided with this workshop, in the ['Sample files' folder](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data/tree/dev-2.0/Sample%20files).
+If you don't have your own, some 2D/3D model samples are provided with this workshop, in the ['Sample files'](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data/tree/dev-2.0/Sample%20files) folder.

+Each of this solutions will upload and translate a model on your account which you can use/view later.

 ### Steps to translate a model using the [web page](http://models.autodesk.io).